 The Han Chinese are the largest ethnic group in China, covering about 92 per cent of its mainland population.
 Other ethnic groups in China include the Zhuang, Hui, Manchus, Uyghurs, and Miao.
 They make up the five most significant ethnic minorities in mainland China, with nearly 10 million or more populations.
 In addition, the Yi, Tujia, Tibetans and Mongols each have populations between 5 and 10 million.

-Brocaded with many threads China is trimmed with various patterns at cuffs, collar, and hem.
-Border regions are embroidered with the homelands of most of China’s 55 minority peoples.
-Though only 6 percent of the population, these groups number some 56 million and inhabit more than half of the country’s territory, much of it deserts, steppers or mountains.
+According to National Geographic, border regions are embroidered with the homelands of most of China’s 55 minority peoples.
+Though only 6 percent of the population, these groups number some 56 million and inhabit more than half of the country’s territory, much of it desert, steppers, or mountains.